-In fact, the only difference between buying a BVI shelf company with a bank account and setting up a new company and applying for a bank account is that you have the old baggage of the past owners liabilities, debts, and past business history hanging over your head.
+In fact, the only difference between buying a shelf company with an account and setting up a new company and applying for a bank account is that you have the old baggage of the past owners liabilities, debts, and past business history hanging over your head.
 In such instances, you’re almost always better off starting from scratch with a new company.

 For these reasons, we view this option as ineffective and almost always a waste of time and money.
-You’d be better off setting up a new company, saving your money, and opening a bank account with one of the bank banks that will accept BVI companies around the world.
+You’d be better off setting up a new company, saving your money, and opening a bank account with one of the banks that will accept an offshore BVI company around the world.

 Opening a bank account is less of a concern for the service provider because if you can’t open an account you’ll still need to pay them the same amount to maintain the company and close it in the future.

-And when it comes to opening an account, don’t be surprised when your service provider introduces you to low-caliber banks in unstable countries with horrendous financials.
+And when it comes to opening a corporate bank account, don’t be surprised when your service provider introduces you to low-caliber banks in unstable countries with horrendous financials.

 For these reasons, opening an account via a service provider is almost a waste of time, effort, and money.
 Banks are doing due diligence on you, so representing yourself at the bank is almost always better in the long run.
-To do this, you just need to know which banks will actually accept your company, which bankers specialize in your industry, and how to get in touch with them directly–more on this below.
+To do this, you just need to know which banks will actually accept your BVI company formation, which bankers specialize in your industry of business, and how to get in touch with them directly–more on this below.